Mexxy-lab/kubernetes_pumej/Jenkins_deployment/README.md

-# Deploying an Application to Kubernetes
+# Deploying an Application to Kubernetes - Jenkins application

 # Start with a Fresh Minikube cluster